open-source-firmware/flat-image-tree/README.md

 Please submit all patches to the mailing list at https://lists.osfw.foundation/g/flat-image-tree.

-Contributions to the Flat Image Tree Specification are managed by the gatekeeper, Lean Sheng Tan <sheng.tan@9elements.com>
+Contributions to the Flattened Image Tree Specification are managed by the gatekeeper, Lean Sheng Tan <sheng.tan@9elements.com>

-Anyone can contribute to the Flat Image Tree Specification.
+Anyone can contribute to the Flattened Image Tree Specification.
 Contributions to this project should conform to the `Developer Certificate of Origin` as defined at http://elinux.org/Developer_Certificate_Of_Origin.
-Commits to this project need to contain the following line to indicate the submitter accepts the DCO:
+Commits to this project need to contain the following line to indicate the submitter accepts the
+DCO:
 ```
 Signed-off-by: Your Name <your_email@domain.com>
 ```